dschnare/mustachejs/Readme.md

 - Regular expressions are not used in order to mitigate overhead and improve performance.
 - The complete [mustache specification](https://github.com/mustache/spec) is implemented, including lambdas.
 - The source code is well commented and easy to learn from.
+- Can be loaded as an [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) or [NodeJS/CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1) module.

 For help with the mustache syntax see the following [manpage](http://mustache.github.com/mustache.5.html).

-# Organization

-This project is organized into the following partitions/abstractions.

-- src

-	This directory contains all source code that implements mustachejs.

-- vendor

-	This directory contains all the required third party binaries and source code.

-	The following third party dependencies exist:

-		- AjaxMin.exe (used to minify the JavaScript source -- Requires Windows)
-		- jslint.js (used to test the JavaScript source)
-		- rhino.jar (used to execute jslint.js)

-- web

-	This directory is a web project used to test against the mustache specification.

 # Building

 Ruby Rake is used to build the mustachejs module.
 Use `rake -D` to list all the rake tasks.
-The `Rakefile` is commented quite well so you can read this file to understand how the mustachejs module is built and minified.

-The `src` directory contains the source code that implements mustachejs.
-The source code is broken out into individual files that can be easily digested.
-These smaller files can be thought of as mini-modules.
-The mustachejs module is constructed from the `_mustache.js` template file and including the appropriate mini-module.
+For more indepth details on the build system for the project see my [project template](https://github.com/dschnare/project-template) repo, of which this project is based.

 # Testing